Treating Heartburn with Surgery

 What is minimally invasive surgery?

 Minimally invasive surgery is an alternative to traditional surgery, which usually requires long and deep incisions and a lengthy recovery period.
-Minimally invasive surgery, also known laparoscopy, eliminates the need for large incisions.
+Minimally invasive surgery, also known as endoscopy (or laparoscopy if performed in the abdomen), eliminates the need for large incisions.

-Most minimally invasive procedures are performed laparoscopically.
-A laparoscope is a thin, telescope-like instrument with a miniature video camera and light source on the end, which transmits images to a video monitor.
-The surgeon watches the video screen to perform the procedure, using special instruments that pass through small incisions in the patient's body.
+Most minimally invasive procedures are performed endoscopically.
+An endoscope (or laparoscope) is a thin, telescope-like instrument with a miniature video camera and light source on the end, which transmits images to a video monitor.
+The surgeon watches the video screen to perform the procedure using special instruments that pass through small incisions in the patient's body.

 What are the benefits of minimally invasive surgery?